 Today’s classroom teachers essentially are forced to work with students who possess a wide array of special needs in the same classroom filled with up to 40 children.
 After-school tutoring is useful in filling the gaps created by these environments.
 It helps ensure children who are struggling in a traditional classroom setting reach their excellence.

 1. Individual Attention

 US legislation requires teaching methods to be universal in technique and substance through a standard called Common Core.
-The wide variety of learning disabilities as well as behavioral disorders present in an increasing number of children, make special education tutoring a highly sought after supplement to the education they’re receiving from the traditional channels.
+But with the wide variety of learning disabilities, as well as behavioral disorders present in an increasing number of children, many need additional help.

 Supplemental learning through special education tutoring for children with special needs takes into account the individual needs of a child to learn at their pace.
 It also emphasizes cognitive skills development as well as instilling proper study habits.

 2. Subject Matter Reinforcement

 When your child is struggling in a given subject area, an experienced tutor can offer the reinforcement required to enhance learning.
-Often your child can get back on their path to success quickly through repetition of the material, and learning subject matter based on their learning process.
+Often your child can get back on their path to success quickly through repetition of the material and learning subject matter based on their learning process.

 3. Homework Help

 Children with special needs are easily frustrated when doing their homework assignments.
 The frustration can make them lose interest in their schoolwork.
 Special education tutoring helps students stay motivated through honest and continuous encouragement.

 4. Study Habits

 Older students with special needs can also learn how to improve their study habits.
 Strong study skills will help the children for the rest of their academic journey.

 5. Confidence Building Through Special Education Tutoring

 The individual attention a child with special needs receives from a tutor can do a lot to boost self-esteem and confidence.
-With each academic accomplishment, even the very small ones, the child becomes more confident.
+With each academic accomplishment through this supplemental learning approach, even the very small ones, the child becomes more confident.

 6. Tackle Insecurity

-Special education tutoring is important towards the realization of the education goals of your child.
-Tutoring can take different forms and varies based on their age, abilities and challenges as well as their Individualized Education Programs (IEP).
+Special education tutoring is important for the realization of the educational goals of your child.
+Tutoring can take different forms and varies based on their age, abilities, and challenges, as well as Individualized Education Programs (IEP).
 Tutoring will benefit the child in other spheres of life besides improvement in their academics.